swerdloj/RustUI/README.md

     - How to handle varying width/height?
 - Run callbacks on separate threads
 - At some point, should be able to simply pass a canvas and render UI to *existing* canvas
+  - This will require a different render cycle, as the user will define the run-loop
 - Support multiple windows